TimMouskhelichvili/docker-nginx-php-mariadb/README.md

-# Docker Container for PHP/MySQL/NGINX/PHPMyAdmin
+# Docker Container for nginx, PHP, MariaDB and phpMyAdmin

 A small lighweight docker container for ubuntu.